11th Workshop on Type-driven Development (TyDe 2026)

 type information may be used effectively in the development of

 computer programs.
-Co-located with ICFP, this workshop brings together
+Co-located with Functional Programmig Workshops 2026, this workshop brings together

 leading researchers and practitioners who are using or exploring types